Laurie Keller: Open Wide: Tooth School Inside

 Open Wide: Tooth School Inside was Keller's second book and was released by Henry Holt Books for Young Readers in 2000.
 It tells the story of a day in a tooth school, with all 32 tooth students present.
 The book reviews the biology of teeth, tooth care, and teeth in history.

 Arnie the Doughnut

 Arnie the Doughnut was Keller's third book.
-Released in April of 2003 by Henry Holt Books for Young Readers, it is the story of an anthropomorphic doughnut named Arnie, who changes his fate after being purchased by Mr. Bing.
+Released in April 2003 by Henry Holt Books for Young Readers, it is the story of an anthropomorphic chocolate frosted sprinkle doughnut named Arnie, who changes his fate after being purchased by Mr. Bing.

 The story was also released on DVD in 2005, narrated by Michael McKean.

 Other Arnie the Doughnut books include: